syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Macros.md

 {% endhighlight %}

-The following code snippet illustrates the method used to get the tables from data set.
+The following code example illustrates the method used to get the tables from data set.

 {% highlight c# %}
 [C#]